djgalloway/redmine_recaptcha_v2/README.md

 ## Legacy

-This is a fork of the srstclair's plugin (https://github.com/srstclair/redmine_recaptcha)
+This is a fork of tallica's fork of srstclair's plugin (https://github.com/srstclair/redmine_recaptcha -> https://github.com/tallica/redmine_recaptcha_v2)

 ## About